Use and service

 New acquisitions added to the collection are presented regularly on an extra table.

-The complete reference collection has been entered in the OPACplus/ BSB catalogue.
-However, a small part of the classification marks still needs to be determined using a dictionary catalogue (author, anonymous titles, subject headings in an alphabet).
-The volumes can be recognized on the basis of the introductory part "Hbh" of the classification mark.
+The complete reference collection has been entered in BSB DISCOVER!.
+The volumes of the reference library can be recognized on the basis of the introductory part "Hbh" of the classification mark.

 These works may be used exclusively in the reading room and cannot be obtained for home loan.

-- 70 work places, partly designated as special work places (i.a. for personal papers, large-format volumes)
+- 30 workplaces, partly designated as special work places (i.a. for personal papers, large-format volumes)

 - 4 Internet PCs